 Jan L. Coates

 Jan Coates lives in Wolfville, NS with her husband and faithful Golden Irish, Charlie.
 She has two adult children.
 Jan is the author of numerous children’s and YA books, and she loves to visit schools to give readings.
 She has worked as a teacher and designer, and is learning illustration.
-Say What You Mean is Jan’s first book with Nevermore Press and launches in August of 2019.
+Say What You Mean is Jan’s first book with Nevermore Press and was released August 2019.